cloudsolver/aws-saa/atoms/EC2.md

 - [[SG]] is a firewall for EC2.
 - You can connect to EC2 via [[EC2 Instance Connect]] or [[SSH]] assuming the [[SG]] has been setup.
 - EC2 can assume a role to use other services #BestPractice Do not run `aws configure` into an EC2 instance.
 [IAM Role](IAM#IAM%20Role) should be used : attach the role to the EC2 instance.
 Based on the role, you can run AWS commands such as `aws iam list-users` from within the EC2 instance.
+- EC2 instances always get assigned an IPv4 within the CIDR range of the subnet.
+- EC2 instance must have a public IP address in order to connect to the Internet.

 ## EC2 Instance Purchasing Options
 * EC2 On-Demand Instances